cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 After some poking around, it actually seems that it might be best to just use the existing `UnpricedBasket` to make the request for availability, and return a `PricedBasket` for each times slot.

-I think the best way to get there is to to test drive the changes into the `priceBasket` function
+I think the best way to get there is to to test drive the changes into the `priceBasket` function.

+I'm also starting to think that services and service options will eventually need to have pricing rules associated directly to them, rather than just having global pricing rules.
+Am not sure tho, lets see how it plays out.